okami101/vuetify-admin/packages/docs/guide/tutorial.md

 ![nested-relationships](/assets/tutorial/nested-relationships.png)

-The most important part is to precise the resource to fetch on each component and put the id of current post into internal filter of list.
-All not crud action buttons will be auto disabled according to above resource config.
-You can now do the same for posts linked to a user at user show or edit page for exercise !
+The most important part is to precise the resource to fetch on `VaList` component and put the id of current post into internal filter of list.
+All crud action buttons will be auto hidden according to above resource config.
+You can now do the same for posts linked to a user at user show or edit page as exercise !

 :::tip ASSOCIATIONS
 It's not relevant for this case, but you can also add association support directly from this list !
 It will add a new autocomplete for associate as well as dissociate button on each data table row.
 Ideal for pivot relations.
 See [more](crud/list.md#associations).